 King David said, “Thy Word have I hid in my heart, that I might not sin against thee” (Psalms 119:1-13).
 How many times in the past twenty-one centuries have we Christians told an unbelieving world that Jesus was coming “soon” on such-and-such date, only to have those predictions prove utterly false?
 And, it should be known we would not have done so had we been better acquainted with God's Word.

 And so a desire to know the Atavist1 sense of the original circumstances of a text like Matthew 10:23 carries the possibility that, one day, knowledge and acceptance of early Christian eschatology will be the rule rather than the exception—as unfortunately is the case in our day and time.

 A desire to please Jesus in all we say and do in his name is also a powerful motive toward investigating the true meaning of the matters at hand.
 Bible prophecy is a major component in the teachings of Christ, yet many believe it is a minor and negligible part of it.
 And some, hoping to be eyewitnesses of promises that, in reality, were made to others for their lifetime (willfully neglect audience relevance in Bible interpretation).
-These same persons are in the chronic and unfortunate habit of interpreting the world today “as if” this was the original intent and focus of Jesus and the Apostles—an honest investigation into their “proof” will show that this is not the case at all!
+These same persons are in the chronic and unfortunate habit of interpreting the world today “as if” the end of today's world was actually the original intent and focus of Jesus and the Apostles—an honest investigation into their “proof” will show that this is not the case at all!

 Pleasing the Lord entails continuing in his Word, for he said,

 “If ye continue in my Word, then are ye my disciples indeed.
 And ye shall know the truth and the truth shall make you free.”
 (John 8:31-32)